Al-Ashir-Intisar/reslife-employee-tracker-app/README.md

 - Fixed shift api variable name missmatch (changed memberIds to membersId).
 Completed ✅: 7/2/2025
 - Add delete button to delete a shift only in userProfile page.
 Complete ✅: 7/2/2025
 - Add attributes for the group/notice/announcement kind of thing.
 Completed ✅: 7/2/2025
 - In session authencated checks also check for if the user exists in the database or not.
   - Can't check that in the api because we are allowing for creating new user if user does not exist yet. ✅
   - Added the database check on render in member page. ✅
-  - Add check on login page to see if the user is authenticated or not and send back to dashboard if authenticated.
+  - Add check on login page to see if the user is authenticated or not and send back to dashboard if authenticated. ✅
+- Added location view map option for shifts table in user profile and member page.
+Completed ✅: 7/4/2025
+- Add ability to add shifts to a task and show total hours for that task.
+  - Add task Id array to shifts schema in users model ✅
+  - Edit shifts route to initiate taskid array while creating/modifying shifts ✅
+  - Edit shift create form to enable task assignment option for new shift start case ✅
+  - Allow exsiting shifts table edit option to add or remove tasks from the shift ✅
+  - Modify filter by div to include filter by tasks for work shifts table in member page and user profile page ✅
+  - Add hours total in group page table with date enabled filter and automatic filter for last week starting saturday.
+  - Need to fix time zone issue if filter option enabled. meaning need time zone variable for all pages
+- Form creation option by the admin to collect data about members.
 - Wrap the tables into a div that is scrollable both horizontally and vertically and only shows 5 rows at a time max.
 - Add page not found fallback page when group/member does not exist for group, member , profile page.
 - Add hour stats abd bar charts on memberpage for admins only and on userProfile.
 - Add select all option for admin in grouppage to add fields to multiple users at a time.
+- add hours stats on group page for total group hours stats bar chart
+- Add group level stats on the dashboard page for each group: Completed:
+- Add button to assign a shift (time) to a task
+- convert shifts to a weekly barcharts

+After 7/9/2025
 - Add login exporation limit while not in session or other secure logic.
 Completed :
   - Added browser close session expiration.
 But browsers stores user session even when closed. ✅
   - Need own data record of session use for proper implementation
-- add hours stats on group page for total group hours stats bar chart
-- Add group level stats on the dashboard page for each group: Completed:
-- Add button to assign a shift (time) to a task

-After 7/9/2025

 - Modify the api routes for efficiency and reduce redundency
 - Hall furniture inventory option
 - Ultimately could allow a floor plan page to be able to record which room is used for what in the log run plan